karenmungai/companies-house-technical-assessment/README.md

-# Companies House QA Assessment – README
+# Companies House QA Lead Assessment – README

 This repository contains a test automation suite for [https://automationintesting.online](https://automationintesting.online), created as part of the Lead Test Engineer assessment.